microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ```

-### struct Vector
+### struct InterpretedVector

 > NOTE: it's possible that one resolution of [441] may remove the need for this
 > type entirely.

-The `dx::linalg::Vector` struct is a wrapper around `vector`, adding an
+The `dx::linalg::InterpretedVector` struct is a wrapper around `vector`, adding
-interpretation value that controls how the data in the vector should be
+an interpretation value that controls how the data in the vector should be
 interpreted.
 Although the struct can be used directly, it is likely more
-ergonomic to use the `dx::linalg::InterpretedVector` function that's also
+ergonomic to use the `dx::linalg::MakeInterpretedVector` function that's also
 described here.

 Example usage: